-Icon Status Meaning warning A warning was detected. unknow n The status could not be obtained. error An error was detected.
-8 fatal A fatal error was detected, the resource is now unusable. stop The resource was detected to The resource was detected to have been powered off. affected Operation is affected due to trouble involving other resources.
+Icon Status Meaning

+warning A warning was detected.

+unknow n The status could not be obtained.

+error An error was detected.

+8 fatal A fatal error was detected, the resource is now unusable.

+stop The resource was detected to have been por The resource was detected to have been powered off.

+affected Operation is affected due to trouble involving other resources.
 All routes to and from particular resources are blocked and some services may be unavailable.
-This icon is only displayed in Analysis Mode. affected The routes to and from particular resource available.
-Operation is affected due to trouble involving other resources.
-The routes to and from particular resources are partially blocked but services are still available.
 This icon is only displayed in Analysis Mode.